xuyennguyen2733/CS5350MachineLearning/README.md

    - All values are numerical
    - Lables are 1 or -1
    - data.shape must return (m,n) where m is the number of examples and n is the number of features
-   - Input data X and labels y must be store in two separate variables
+   - Input data X and labels y must be storeD in two separate variables

 2. Training the model: